2019 Iran FAM Trip Report

 Then we head to Isfahan known as Nesf-e Jahan – half the world.
 The word impressive is not enough to associate with this city.
 Being famous as the city of turquoise domes, Isfahan is dominated by superb Islamic architecture made by the Iranians.
 Not only Isfahan is famous for the mosques, this city is also home to other religions important sights such as the Vank church.
 We visited UNESCO registered Naqsh-e Jahan sgaure – the second largest square in the world – and had a dinner with an Iranian family feeling the hospitality of Iranians.

 Iran really is a country of contrasts – a blend of the culture and nature, the history and the current challenges to be modern.
 This tour finished and everlasting memories remained in the participants minds, but it’s only just getting started and we are excited for the next FAM trips in Iran over the coming years.

 Iran is going to be a wonderful, new and exciting opportunity for all!

-Contact us to request for an Iran FAM trip if you are a travel agent, tour leader or anyone interested to be active around Iran tourism opportunities.
+Now that you read the 2019 Iran FAM trip report, contact us to request for the next Iran FAM trip if you are a travel agent, tour leader or anyone interested to be active around Iran tourism opportunities.